Columns > Published on March 31st, 2022

 Look, straight up, for roughly the past 4 years I’ve royally sucked at promoting my own writing.
 I’ve half-assed the marketing of my books.
 I'm not sure why, but I haven't given it much of an effort.

 It’s probably because I’ve been more of a publisher than a writer in recent years.
 Not that I'm complaining.
-I really do love the publishing process, but marketing books is a demanding endeavor and I have finite energy.
+I really do love the publishing process, but book marketing is a demanding endeavor and I have finite energy.
 So I focus more on the books I publish than the ones I write.
 Turns out, I'm better at promoting others than I am at promoting myself.

 Maybe that’s only partially true.
 The last four years I’ve also been writing songs.
 Looking back, I’ve noticed that more and more of my “writer” energy is going towards music.
 I've been practicing a lot, and during the pandemic I finally got a band going.
 The passion I once had for writing has drifted more and more towards the band.